andrewpmilne/project-one-stag-games-club/README.md

 - My mentor, Juliia Konovalova for Slack calls and lots of constructive criticism!
 - The Code Institute tutors, Rebecca and Oisin, for helping to solve a few technical issues.
 - David Fox, co-ordinator of the STAG board games club, for moral support and providing images and logos.
+- My friend, John Holland, for moral support and laughs!